metaleap/go-tinylang/README.md

 embedded languages) it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat.
+Ultimately, most of the "almost-magic" convenience of tagless-final seems afforded by the expressive power of Haskell's type-classes and parametric polymorphism.
 (Especially so if one wanted to progress
 *beyond* chapter 2 of `lecture.pdf`...)